SOLEGUIDE

 My child only wants to wear flip-flops like their friends.
 What should I do?

-Validate the frustration.
-It is genuinely difficult for a child to feel different from their peers, and dismissing those feelings does not help.
-Explain the medical reason simply and age-appropriately.
+Don't dismiss the frustration.
+It's hard for a child to feel different from their peers.
+Explain the medical reason simply and in a way that's right for their age.
 For very brief, low-activity situations like walking around a pool, a flat flip-flop may be acceptable if the orthotist agrees.
-For anything more than that, involve your child in choosing the most fashionable compatible option available.
+For anything more than that, involve your child in choosing the most stylish compatible option you can find.
 Read our guide on helping your child accept their orthotic shoes for more strategies.

 My child has an AFO.
 Are there any summer options?